qwang-big/Eier/README.md

 | Trophoblast Stem Cells ([TSC](https://github.com/qwang-big/irene-data/blob/master/TSC.hg19.rda)) | Embryonic Stem Cells |
 | H1 BMP4 derived Mesendoderm ([MES](https://github.com/qwang-big/irene-data/blob/master/MES.hg19.rda)) | Embryonic Stem Cells |

 *Full R code for analyzing the above datasets is in the [supplymentary](#fullcode).
-For CLL test case, which is already incorporated in the package, one can simply load necessary dataset with*:
+For the CLL test case, which is already incorporated in the package, one can simply load necessary dataset with*:
 ```r
 data(CLL)
 ```